 Considering this classification, azoospermia can be defined as a sperm disorder in which the male lacks sperm cells in the ejaculate.
+In other words, this means that no sperm is produced.
 It is estimated that, out of all male infertility problems, azoospermia is present in between 3 and 10 percent of the cases.

 Azoospermia is a medical condition that has no noticeable symptoms.
 This is the reason why, for its diagnosis, it is necessary to perform a semen analysis.

 If you need to undergo IVF to become a mother, we recommend that you generate your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

 Determining FSH hormone levels might be useful as well.
 This hormone is produced by the brain and is responsible for spermatogenesis (production of spermatozoa) in the testes.
 If FSH levels are too high, it translates into a decreased level or the absence of stem cells in the sperm sample.
 A testosterone and fructose test is advisable, too.